wacncontent/CustomizeTool/addCommentOutput/articles/fundamentals-introduction-to-azure.md

 *Figure: ExpressRoute uses an Azure Virtual Network, but routes connections through faster dedicated lines instead of the public Internet.*

 If you need more bandwidth or security than an Azure Virtual Network connection can provide, you can look into ExpressRoute.
 In some cases, ExpressRoute can also save you money.
-You’ll still need a virtual network in Azure, but the link between Azure and your site uses a dedicated connection that does not go over the public Internet.
-In order to use this service, you’ll need to have an agreement with either a network service provider, or an exchange provider.
+You'll still need a virtual network in Azure, but the link between Azure and your site uses a dedicated connection that does not go over the public Internet.
+In order to use this service, you'll need to have an agreement with either a network service provider, or an exchange provider.

 Setting it up an ExpressRoute connection requires more time and planning, so you might want to start with a site-to-site VPN, then migrate to an ExpressRoute connection.